MicrosoftDocs/azure-devops-docs/release-notes/2024/includes/wiki/sprint-246-update.md

 ---
 ### Improve pasting of HTML based content into Wikis

-We made pasting HTML-based content into Wikis easier.
-With this improvement, HTML-based content (such as HTML links, lists, tables, images, Excel sheets, MS Teams messages, emails, Azure Data Explorer queries with charts, and much more) is automatically transformed into Markdown syntax.
+We’ve made it easier to paste HTML-based content into Wikis.
+Now, HTML elements like links, lists, tables, images, Excel sheets, Microsoft Teams messages, emails, and Azure Data Explorer queries are automatically converted to Markdown syntax for smoother editing.